-The School of Ministry is dedicated to assisting students in the development of "heart, soul, mind and strength," in the service of ministry.
+The College of Ministry is dedicated to assisting students in the development of "heart, soul, mind and strength," in the service of ministry.
 The Ministry Leadership Major has been designed to address the challenge of continuing education for adult students in today's fast paced, ever changing world.
 The graduate with this degree should be able to:

-- demonstrate biblical literacy and exegetical skills; - present a careful reasoned, coherent Christian World View; - lead a life of integrity, compassion, service, and selfsacrifice base on the Christ-centered application of biblical truth; - communicate the gospel through effective strategies of evangelism, teaching, preaching, and discipleship; - exhibit habits of life long learning, self reflection, critical thinking, sensitivity toward diversity, and personal prayer; - comprehend and apply effective leadership, organizational and interpersonal skills; - understand and utilize media, computing resources, and basic financial data;
+- demonstrate biblical literacy and exegetical skills; - present a careful reasoned, coherent Christian World View: - lead a life of integrity, compassion, service, and selfsacrifice based on the Christ-centered application of biblical truth; - effectively communicate the gospel; - exhibit habits of lifelong learning, self reflection, critical thinking, sensitivity toward diversity, and personal prayer; - comprehend and apply effective leadership, organizational and interpersonal skills;